APATHY AND INDIFFERENCE

 Because sex is so completely invested in face, the act itself matters little in people’s lives.

 The dour gravity with which sexual relations have long been regarded is traditionally exemplified by the most extreme ramifications when propriety is even momentarily disturbed.
 Lin notes that “Chinese girls used to die for face, if their bodies had been accidentally exposed to a man” (196).
+Women in Imperial China subjected to a sexual proposition (调戏) of any sort were expected to commit suicide to establish their innocence and become a “chastity martyr” (Sommer).
 There is the funny scene, bordering on the tragic, in Lu Xun’s “The True Story of Ah Q,” when the bumbling hero (whom we might today characterize as suffering from Asperger syndrome) makes a boorish sexual advance on a maidservant: “’Sleep with me!’
 Ah Q suddenly rushed forward and threw himself at her feet.
 There was a moment of absolute silence.
 ‘Aiya!’
 Dumbfounded for an instant, Amah Wu suddenly began to tremble, then rushed out shrieking and could soon be heard sobbing’” (Call to Arms 104).
 Ah Q is chased and beaten by the neighbors, and the girl has to be restrained from committing suicide over his verbal outrage.

 These days, no Chinese woman takes her own life over an unwanted sexual advance.
 But she might consider it a huge loss of face and serious trouble would rebound on the offender.
 An example comes to mind of a woman I was acquainted with who got into just such a scrape with her male American roommate while in grad school in the US.
 It illustrates how cultural differences can thrust these issues into sharp relief; the same flare-up would unlikely have occurred with a Chinese male.